purescript/documentation/Language-Guide.md

 import A (runFoo)
 ```

 Values, type constructors and data constructors can all be explicitly imported.
-A type constructor should be followed by a list of associated data constructors to import in parentheses.
+A type constructor can be followed by a list of associated data constructors to import in parentheses.
 A double dot (`..`) can be used to import all data constructors for a given type constructor:

 ```purescript
 module B where